Karen Díaz

-Karen Alejandra Díaz Sánchez (born 2 August 1998) is a Mexican footballer who plays as a centre-back for Liga MX Femenil club CF Pachuca and the Mexico women's national team.
+Karen Alejandra Díaz Sánchez (born 2 August 1998) is a Mexican footballer who plays as a centre-back for Liga MX Femenil club León and the Mexico women's national team.

 International career

 Díaz was a member of the Mexican squad at the 2018 FIFA U-20 Women's World Cup, but she did not play.
 She made her senior debut on 5 April 2019 in a 0-2 friendly loss to the Netherlands.